X Hacking: The Threat of Misguided AutoML: Introduction

 \section{Introduction}

-Machine learning models are increasingly used to make decisions that affect human lives, society and the environment, in areas such as medical diagnosis, criminal justice and public policy.
-However, these models are often complex and opaque---especially with the increasing ubiquity of deep learning and generative AI---making it difficult to understand how and why they produce certain predictions.
-Explainable AI (XAI) is a field of research that aims to provide interpretable and transparent explanations for the outputs of machine learning models.
+Machine learning (ML) models are increasingly integral to decision-making in critical sectors such as healthcare, criminal justice and public policy.
+As these models grow more complex, so does the challenge of interpreting the rationale behind their predictions.
+This has given rise to explainable AI (XAI) methods, which aim to make model reasoning more transparent and globally maintain trust in ML systems.
+However, the growing demand for interpretable models and `data-driven' decisions creates an incentive for actors, unscrupulously---or through lack of time or experience---to seek out model explanations that support pre-specified conclusions, conceal hidden agendas or evade ethical scrutiny.

-The growing demand for model interpretability, along with a trend for `data-driven' decisions, has the unexpected side-effect of creating an increased incentive for abuse and manipulation.
-Data analysts may have a vested interest or be pressured to present a certain explanation for a model's predictions, whether to confirm a pre-specified conclusion, to conceal a hidden agenda, or to avoid ethical scrutiny.
-In this paper, we introduce the concept of explanation hacking or X-hacking, a form of $p$-hacking applied to XAI metrics.
-X-hacking refers to the practice of deliberately searching for and selecting models that produce a desired explanation while maintaining `acceptable' predictive performance, according to some benchmark \citep[the so-called \emph{Rashomon set};][]{fisher_all_2019}.
-Unlike other XAI or fairness attacks, X-hacking does not involve manipulating the model architecture or its explanations; rather it explores plausible combinations of analysis decisions.
+In this paper, we introduce the concept of explanation hacking, or X-hacking---a form of $p$-hacking \citep{head_extent_2015} applied to XAI metrics.
+X-hacking refers to the practice of deliberately searching for and selecting models that produce a desired explanation while maintaining `acceptable' accuracy.
+Unlike other adversarial XAI attacks, X-hacking explores plausible combinations of analysis decisions to build a pipeline that might otherwise have been found innocuously.
+It is a strategy of lying through omission, exploiting a phenomenon known as model multiplicity \citep{black_model_2022}, where different models offer equivalent predictive performance \citep{brunet_implications_22}.

-We demonstrate how an automated machine learning pipeline can be used to perform X-hacking at scale on \textsc{Shap} values, exploiting model multiplicity to select those that support a narrative that is desired, omitting those that do not.
-We formulate the trade-off between explanation and accuracy as a multi-objective optimization problem, with an unscrupulous analyst selecting from its Pareto frontier.

-Finally, we discuss variations and extensions, and suggest possible methods for detection and prevention of X-hacking in typical academic and industrial contexts, highlighting the ethical implications of such approaches for the credibility and reproducibility of XAI research.
-We argue that quantitative researchers and practitioners should be aware of the potential for manipulation and misuse of XAI metrics, and adopt rigorous standards and best practices to ensure the validity and reliability of their explanations.
+We extend existing work on model multiplicity to incorporate the full analysis pipeline, including data preprocessing, feature extraction, choice of model class and hyperparameter tuning, steps which are often poorly reported in scientific publications.